romeOz/rock-template/docs/snippets/list-view.md

  * array - the data returned `\rock\template\helpers\Pagination::get()`.
  * call - the data as an call.
 May be an callable, snippet, or instance.
  * pageLimit - count buttons of pagination.
- * pageVar - name url-argument of pagination ("page" by default).
+ * pageArgUrl - name url-argument of pagination ("page" by default).
  * pageArgs - url-arguments of pagination.
  * pageAnchor - url-anchor of pagination.
  * wrapperTpl - wrapper template.